ui-storybook/sb-cli/README.md

 ## Yarn support

-getstorybook also supports yarn.
+sb-cli also supports yarn.
 If you are using yarn, this is how to use it:

 ```
-yarn global add getstorybook
+yarn global add sb-cli
-getstorybook --use-yarn
+sb-create --use-yarn
 ```

-`getstorybook` will identify it's installed with yarn and it'll use yarn to install deps.
+`sb-create` will identify it's installed with yarn and it'll use yarn to install deps.

 > This is the way, if you wanna use yarn for all of your storybook projects.

 If that's not the case, you can do this:

 ```
-npm i -g getstorybook
+npm i -g sb-cli
 getstorybook --use-yarn

 ```

-For more information, refer [React Storybook](https://github.com/kadirahq/react-storybook) documentation.
+For more information, refer [SB](https://github.com/ui-storybook/sb) documentation.